- Part 1 - EcommerceDDD overview

 What does implementing domain-driven design look like?

-Looking back to 2003, when Eric Evans published the famous blue book, Domain-Driven Design: Tackling Complexity in the Heart of Software, we see that more than 20 years have passed, and it remains relevant today, if not more than ever, and especially with AI tools that we know only work effectively within well-limited contexts.
+Looking back to 2003, when Eric Evans published the famous blue book, Domain-Driven Design: Tackling Complexity in the Heart of Software, we see that more than 20 years have passed, and it remains relevant today, if not more than ever, and especially with AI tools that we know only work effectively within well-defined contexts.

 However, the book is abstract and foundational, with insufficient practicality for concrete implementations, so I recommend that you read complementary literature focused on implementation with more concrete examples for corporate projects, such as Implementing Domain-Driven Design and Domain-Driven Design Distilled.